windoze/ruhop/README.md

 ## Features

-- **Port Hopping**: Packets are sent to random ports within a configured range for traffic obfuscation
+- **Port Hopping**: Server listens on all ports in range; client sends to random ports for traffic obfuscation
+- **Multi-Address Server**: Client supports connecting to servers with multiple IP addresses
 - **AES-256-CBC Encryption**: Secure encryption with Snappy compression
 - **IPv4 and IPv6 Support**: Full dual-stack capability
 - **Cross-Platform**: Works on Linux, macOS, and Windows